What are you looking for in a neurology applicant?

 What kind of mentoring is offered?

 Each incoming PGY-1 is assigned a senior resident peer mentor.
-In PGY-2 year, each resident selects a faculty mentor.
-This doesn’t have to be the same faculty who is helping them as their research project mentor.
+In PGY-2 year, each resident selects a faculty mentor to be their wellness mentor.
+Monthly check-ins and regular meetings are expected.
+Residents also choose a faculty mentor to assist in career planning and research projects.
 In addition to these mentors, mentoring occurs all the time.
 Residents are encouraged to get lots of advice from many faculty about fellowship and career questions!

 What do you like about being a residency director?